ices-tools-dev/echoSMs/docs/benchmark_data.md

 - Model runs over a range of frequencies
 - Model runs over a range of incident angles at a frequency of 38 kHz

-These are provided as text files (see below), or as Pandas DataFrames via the [BenchmarkData][benchmarkdata] class.
+These are provided as text files (see below), or as Pandas DataFrames via the [benchmarkdata] class.

 ## TS(f)